JohanCodinha/Blog/Day6.md

 ####:dart: Every day goals :

-**Coding**, today felt more like scripting with CSS, but we always spend morning time to do some JS exercise, just to warm-up the brain.
+**Coding**, today felt a lot more like scripting with CSS, but we always spend morning time to do some JS exercise, just to warm-up the brain.
 **Talking about it**, I recorded another quick chat with myself, if you realy have nothing better to do then check it out, [walk and talk](https://soundcloud.com/johan-c-819300950/walk-and-talk-day-6-58).

 ####:book: TIL :